msecrist-couchbase/smallcb-training-capella/README.md

   DONE: multi-request (zipcar / e.g., hourly rental)
     container instance has an associated session UUID, and is reset/recycled only after the
-      session reachs timeout from inactivity.
+      session reaches timeout from inactivity.
-    data is deleted after session times out. and, user / password is generated a'la UUID, with network ingres/egress that's enough
+      data is deleted after session times out, and container instance is wiped / restarted. with user / password / sessionId generated a'la UUID, with network ingres/egress that's enough
-      to allow for cbbackup/restore from elsewhere.
+      to allow for web-UI and client SDK access over the internet, including cbbackup/restore.
     similar to katacoda.

   multi-request-with-data-freezing/thawing